 Electricity is very expensive on the island, and we have to pay based on what is used by our unit.
 So please help us out by not leaving the sliding glass doors open* while the air conditioners are running, and please turn it down when you go out for an extended period.
 The property manager should show you how to use the controls. *During the summer months we have automatic door closers on the sliders.

 The unit has a free Wi-Fi internet connection.
-The password for the Wi-Fi is written on a piece of paper taped to the end table that the router sits on.
-It is also written on a piece of paper taped to the inside of the desk drawer.
+The password for the Wi-Fi is on the router on the end table to the left of the couch.

 Free Phone to US